cluening/gpx2ps/README.md

   --bbox MINLAT,MINLON,MAXLAT,MAXLON
                         Crop output to fit within this bounding box --center LAT,LON      Center output on this point.
-Use with --radius --radius RADIUS       Radius of area to include in output.
+Use with --radius --tiles               Render in tile mode, with one track per tile --radius RADIUS       Radius of area to include in output.
 Use with --center --title TITLE         Optional map title.
 Can be in the format 'Thin Text [Bold Text]' for two sets of contrasting text weights